 \subsection{Preliminary Experiments of Neutrality}

-To reveal the specialty of the corpus of the Text-to-SQL task, we conduct preliminary experiments to show the neutrality of Text-to-SQL training data.
+To reveal the specialty of the corpus of the Text-to-SQL task, we conduct preliminary experiments to show the neutrality of Text-to-SQL training data\footnote{We use this Detoxify tool (\url{https://github.com/unitaryai/detoxify}) to evaluate the data neutrality.}.
 As shown in Table \ref{neutrality_study}, scores for the toxicity and other toxic metrics of the Spider dataset are much lower than those of the pre-training corpus of BERT.
 The neutrality study of the social bias training corpus demonstrates that the Spider dataset almost contains no demographic items or toxic words.